Biometric device

 A biometric device is a security identification and authentication device.
 Such devices use automated methods of verifying or recognising the identity of a living person based on a physiological or behavioral characteristic.
 These characteristics include fingerprints, facial images, iris and voice recognition.

 History

 Biometric devices have been in use for thousands of years.
-Non-automated biometric devices have in use since 500 BC, when ancient Babylonians would sign their business transactions by pressing their fingertips into clay tablets.
+Non-automated biometric devices have been in use since 500 BC, when ancient Babylonians would sign their business transactions by pressing their fingertips into clay tablets.

 Automation in biometric devices was first seen in the 1960s.
 The Federal Bureau of Investigation (FBI) in the 1960s, introduced the Indentimat, which started checking for fingerprints to maintain criminal records.
 The first systems measured the shape of the hand and the length of the fingers.
 Although discontinued in the 1980s, the system set a precedent for future Biometric Devices.